hendricius/the-bread-code/basics/tools.md

 ## Desired

-### Dish cloth
-You need at least one dish cloth either for cover the dough during the fermentation or to use in the proofing basket.

 ### Baking Sheets/Paper
 You definitely want to have baking paper to avoid the dough to stick on the surface you will bake on.
 Instead of baking paper, you can buy a silicone baking mat which can be reuse oven and over, but it cannot be used inside a dutch oven.

+### Kitchen Scale
+A kitchen scale is very useful even if it's no necessary, and if you are thinking to buy it, buy one very precise.
+Bread is an activity very close to chemistry, and most of the time you want to follow the quantities you find in the recepies.

+### Dish cloth
+You need at least one dish cloth either for cover the dough during the fermentation or to use in the proofing basket.

 ### Colander/Strainer
 In case you don't have a [Banneton Proofing Basket](#banneton-proofing-basket), you can use a strainer with a [Dish cloth](#dish-cloth) in it to make the dough does the last raising before to bake it.